rcarver/config/README.md

 A Pattern is a reusable bit of configuration.
 Patterns are composable, and so therefore may be of any size and scope.
 Low level patterns such as `File` and `Package` are provided by Config.
 You can use these patterns to create your own, higher level patterns.
+Patterns are stored in `patterns/[topic]/[name].rb`.

 All patterns inherit from `Config::Pattern`.
 A trivial example.